To bisect an angle is to cut or divide it into two equal angles.

 The old fashioned way, is to use a bevel.

-Step 1: To bisect an angel with a bevel, the first thing to do is set a bevel to the angle you want to bisect, then grab a scrap piece of timber with a perfect straight edge to it.
-Butt the handle of the bevel up to the bottom edge, and mark a pencil line on both sides of the bevels blade like below.
+To bisect an angel with a bevel, the first thing to do is set a bevel to the angle you want to bisect, then grab a scrap piece of timber with a perfect straight edge to it.
+Butt the handle of the bevel up to the bottom edge, and mark a pencil line on both sides of the bevels blade as shown below.

-Step 2: Next, move the blade of the bevel to mark the blades width up from the bottom edge of the timber, intersecting the lines already marked.
+Next, move the blade of the bevel to mark the blades width up from the bottom edge of the timber, intersecting the lines already marked.
 Notice how my drawings are perfectly to scale.... not!
 Hopefully you can get the gist.

 Finally, draw a line from point to point like the purple one in the picture, and butt the bevel back up to the timber in it's original position and turn the blade to that new line.

-Step 2: Next, put the compass at the point where the red lines marked/intersected the angles and mark two more lines further away, long enough to intersect each other and mark an 'X' opposite the angle being bisected.
+Next, put the point of the same compass on to each point marked previously and mark two more lines further away, long enough to intersect each other and mark an 'X' opposite the angle being bisected.

 Finally, draw a line from point to point again and re-set the bevel to the new bisected angle.

 Sometimes, like in the picture below you can bisect an angle by putting each piece of the molding in place and marking a pencil line along the top.
 Then simply draw a line from point to point, where they intersect.
 Replace the molding and transfer the lines, then cut each on a mitre saw (I use a coping saw for tiny moldings like the one below).

 You'll then need to check and adjust the cuts if necessary before fixing.
 For this reason, cut these bisected angle first whenever possible and once they fit cut the other end of the timber.